spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-create-a-new-angular-module-with-application.md

 ---
-title: 'HowTo: Create a new Angular module with application'
+title: "HowTo: Create a new Angular module with application"
 last_updated: Jan 17, 2023
 description: This document shows how to create a new Angular module with the application
 template: howto-guide-template
+redirect_from:
+  - /docs/marketplace/dev/howtos/how-to-create-a-new-module-with-application.html
 ---

 This document describes how to create a new Angular module with the application.